How to get the most out of Slack

 A good way to understand how ingrained Slack has become in offices is to consider the response when the collaboration platform gets knocked offline.
 A 45-minute outage in January became the top trending topic on Twitter in the U.S. as execs across the country wondered how they would communicate with colleagues two desks away.

-With a valuation of $5.1 billion, Slack Technologies – the company behind the app – generated $250 million with its latest funding round and appears headed towards an IPO.
+With a valuation of US$5.1 billion, Slack Technologies – the company behind the app – generated $250 million with its latest funding round and appears headed towards an IPO.
 Recently, it added former Goldman Sachs head of human capital management Edith Cooper to its board and appointed its first CFO, Allen Shim, who has been with the company for four years.

 Those personnel moves and the funding interest are clear signs that the company is maturing.
 Having gained a foothold in many organizations thanks to viral adoption by small teams of users – many of whom happily extol its virtues, thus prompting new users to sign up – the next step for Slack is to target company-wide deployments at larger enterprises.